Marriott School of Business: Curriculum and degrees offered

-The Marriott School offers nine Bachelor of Science degree programs: Accounting, Finance, Information Systems, Marketing, Human Resources, Strategy, Entrepreneurship, Experience Design and Recreation Therapy.
-Three minors are also offered to all students of BYU: Management, Non-profit Management, and Strategy.
+The Marriott School offers ten Bachelor of Science degree programs: Accounting, Finance, Information Systems, Global Supply Chain Management, Marketing, Human Resource Management, Strategic Management, Entrepreneurial Management, Experience Design and Management, and Business Management.
+Seven minors are also offered: Business, Entrepreneurship, Global Business and Literacy, Healthcare Leadership, Information Systems, Global and Community Impact, and Strategy.

 The school offers six graduate degrees: the MAcc, MBA, EMBA, EMPA, MISM, and MPA.
 MBA students choose a major (Finance, Marketing, Supply Chain Management, OBHR, or Product Development) and a minor (Entrepreneurship, International Business, Strategy) if desired.
 MAcc students choose either audit, tax, or PhD Prep.

 Matriculation into the Marriott School as an undergraduate requires an application independent from normal acceptance to BYU.
 Once in the program, students go through a one-semester "core" where students in the block are in the same classes together as teams.
 All undergraduates must also complete a one-semester mentoring program where each student selects a Marriott School alumnus to converse with over the course of the semester.
 The Marriott School's class schedules mirror those of the university: two 16-week semesters (fall and winter) and two terms over the summer break (spring and summer).
 Students must carry 12 credit hours in order to be considered a full-time student, and 18 credit hours is the maximum unless permission is granted to take more.